Why does Pulp Smash exist? What are its goals, and what does it not do?

 Pulp Smash is not concerned with provisioning systems.
 Users must bring their own systems.

 Pulp Smash is highly destructive!
 You should not use Pulp Smash for testing if you care about the state of the target system.
-Pulp Smash will do the following to a system under test, and possibly more:
+Pulp Smash makes it easy to do the following and more:

 Pulp Smash treats the system(s) under test as cattle, not pets.